 Today's hunters are going into the field knowing how to hunt safely, responsibly and ethically.
 Coupled with the voluntary use of hunter orange clothing, Hunter Education has dramatically helped to reduce the number of hunting-related firearms incidents in the field.

-By state law, anyone planning to buy a hunting, archery or trapping license must complete the respective hunter, bowhunter, or trapper education course, or show a previously issued license of the same type.
-Courses run from January through October, with many offered in the spring and summer.
-Don't wait until fall and possibly miss your chance to hunt!
-If you can't find a course that meets your needs, check back periodically.
-New courses are posted as they become available.
+By state law, anyone planning to buy a hunting, archery or trapping license must complete the respective hunter education or trapper education course, or show a previously issued license of the same type.

 Owl Brook Hunter Education Center

 Dedicated to educating people in the knowledge and skills needed to become safe and responsible hunters, trappers and stewards of the state's natural resources.
 CLICK HERE to learn more about Owl Brook.